Multilevel Picard algorithm for general semilinear parabolic PDEs with gradient-dependent nonlinearities: Existence of the viscosity solutions of semilinear PDEs

-Next, we will show the construction of the viscosity solution to PDE \eqref{APIDE}.
-We will start with the case that the functions $\mu$, $\sigma$, $g$, and $f$ are bounded and regular enough, and prove that there exists an unique classical solution to PDE \eqref{APIDE} which has a probabilistic representation in a Feynman-Kac and Bismut-Elworthy-Li type.
-Then we will use an analogous approximation procedure as in Section 2.5 in \cite{beck2021nonlinear} to obtain the existence of the viscosity solution to PDE \eqref{APIDE}, and establish the probabilistic representation of the viscosity solution under the settings in Section \ref{section setting} (cf. Theorem \ref{theorem PDE existence}).
+To show the construction of the viscosity solution to PDE \eqref{APIDE}.
+We will start with the case that the functions $\mu$, $\sigma$, $g$, and $f$ are bounded and regular enough, and prove that there exists an unique classical solution to PDE \eqref{APIDE} which has a probabilistic representation of Feynman-Kac and Bismut-Elworthy-Li type.
+Then we will use an analogous approximation procedure as in Section 2.5 in \cite{beck2021nonlinear} to obtain the existence of the viscosity solution to PDE \eqref{APIDE}, and establish the probabilistic representation of the viscosity solution under the settings in Section \ref{section setting} (cf. Proposition \ref{theorem PDE existence}).

 \begin{lemma} Let Assumptions \ref{assumption Lip and growth}, \ref{assumption ellip}, and \ref{assumption gradient} hold.
 Moreover, assume that $\mu\in C^3_b(\bR^d,\bR^d)$, $\sigma\in C^3_b(\bR^d,\bR^d\times\bR^d)$, $g\in C^3_b(\bR^d,\bR)$, and $f(t,\cdot,\cdot,\cdot)\in C^3_b(\bR^d\times\bR\times\bR^d,\bR)$ for all $t\in[0,T]$.
 Then there exists a classical solution $u\in C^{1,2}([0,T]\times\bR^d,\bR)$ of PDE \eqref{APIDE} satisfying for all $(t,x)\in[0,T)\times\bR^d$ that